-The goal of the CBD Program is to examine a wide range of approaches to the relationships that exist among the studies of mind/brain, body/human growth and development, and culture.
+The goal of the CBD Program is to examine a wide range of approaches to the relationships that exist among the studies of culture, mind/brain, and body/human growth and development.
 Through its courses, CBD aims to bring together literatures and methodologies from all of Hampshire's five schools.
 The steering committee is particularly interested in courses that bring perspectives from the humanities/arts/cultural studies or critical social inquiry together with those from the cognitive or natural sciences.
 Visit our course page for more information on past and current CBD courses.

 Address the following in two pages:

-- The intellectual focus of the course, when, and at what level it will be taught (100, 200, 300)
+The title of the course, when, and at what level it will be taught (100, 200, 300).

-- Information on any guest speakers/lecturers who will be invited to participate (indicate if they already have been invited/have agreed to participate)
+Information on any guest speakers/lecturers who will be invited to participate (indicate if they already have been invited/have agreed to participate).

 Expenses for guest speakers from outside the College (honoraria and travel costs)